 Sexual Abuse in College

-of female college seniors reported having experienced some type of unwanted sexual contact since starting college
+Of female undergraduates reported having experienced some type of unwanted sexual contact accompanied by violence or incapacitation

-of the college women who reported a sexual assault experience said it happened during their freshman or sophomore years
+Of sexual assault victims in college suffered the experience during their freshman or sophomore years

 Scholarships for Survivors of Domestic Violence